14CORE/FLiR-lepton/README.md

 If you have any issues, please contact me at josepbordesjove@gmail.com and ask.

-Also I developed a version for the Raspberry, which is more reliable to use, here is the link https://github.com/josepbordesjove/LeptonCapture
+Also I developed a version for the Raspberry, which is more reliable to use: https://github.com/josepbordesjove/LeptonCapture